U.S. 'opening fire' on world with tariff threats, says China

 The industry source said China had been unable to address the Trump administration’s concerns about Chinese trade policies in at least five key area, including forced technology transfers, Chinese industrial overcapacity, government subsidies, SOE reform, and Beijing’s restrictions in the cloud computing industry.

-Reporting by Elias Glenn and Stella Qiu; Additional reporting by Ben Blanchard and Michael Martina; Editing by Shri Navaratnam, Robert Birsel
+Reporting by Elias Glenn and Stella Qiu; Additional reporting by Ben Blanchard and Michael Martina; Editing by Robert Birsel & Shri Navaratnam